 Population abundance-at-length are computed for three sex categories (males, females, and unsexed) at the stratum level, which are then summed across strata to obtain the population abundance-at-length for the management-scale region (i.e., EBS, AI, or GOA).
 Strata are defined as regions with similar bathymetric characteristics (e.g., depth ranges), and population abundance-at-length within strata can also be summed to any sub-region level.
 We note that this formulation is equivalent to the design-based length composition expansion used in Stewart and Hamel (2014).
 The only difference is found in multiplying the sex-specific relative length composition by the relative catch-per-unit-effort for each haul in equation (4) here, where Stewart and Hamel (2014) multiply the sex-specific relative length composition by the predicted number of fish in a haul.

 Age-length-keys (ALKs) generated from the age-length paired observations within a survey are then applied to estimated abundance-at-length to provide an estimate of abundance-at-age (e.g., Quinn and Deriso 1999), referred to as the ‘second stage expansion’.
-In the second stage expansion the sex-specific estimates of population abundance-at-length (from equation (4)) are used to estimate sex-specific population abundance-at-age.
-The annual specimen data that are collected during the survey, which include observations of age-at-length, are first populated into sex-specific numbers at age and length (Nx,a,l,y).
+In the second stage expansion, the sex-specific estimates of population abundance-at-length (from equation (4)) are used to estimate sex-specific population abundance-at-age.
+The annual specimen data collected during the survey, which include observations of age-at-length, are first populated into sex-specific numbers at age and length (Nx,a,l,y).
 Next, the sex-specific numbers-at-age and length are converted to sex-specific proportions of age-at-length (i.e., age-length key) with

 px,a,l,y=Nx,a,l,ya=1ANx,a,l,y  5